lsuiyanka/landsat-qa-arcgis-toolbox/README.md

 * Modified lookup_dict.py to contain only bit-wise interpretations.
     * Value-wise interpretations can still be viewed in tags [1.0](https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox/tree/1.0), [1.1](https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox/tree/1.1), and/or the [Surface Reflectance QA web page](https://landsat.usgs.gov/landsat-surface-reflectance-quality-assessment).
 * Modified qa_decode.py to use bit-wise interpretations.
+* Modified qa_decode.py and qa_decode_tool.py to optionally exclude labels coded as "low", with the exception of "low radiometric saturation" in BQA.
+    * Updated Landsat_QA_ArcGIS_Tools.DecodeQA.pyt.xml (documentation for "low" removal option.)
 * Addition of *Extract QA Bands* tool.
     * Added extract_bands.py and extract_bands_tool.py to allow users to make individual bands from bit-packed layers.
     * Added Landsat_QA_ArcGIS_Tools.ExtractBands.pyt.xml (documentation for new tool.)
     * Updated Landsat_QA_ArcGIS_Tools.pyt to add new tool to interface.
+* Updated README to reflect changes, which includes updates to graphics.

 ## Download